 Whyte and Mackay is committed to ensuring there is no modern slavery or human trafficking within its supply chains or in any part of its business.
 We strive to implement and enforce effective systems and controls to ensure slavery and human trafficking is not taking place within any of our supply chains.

-A key part of Whyte and Mackay’s modern slavery and human trafficking risk mitigation strategy is to promote a high level of understanding of the risks through training.
-We have provided key employees and senior management who have direct responsibility for supply chain management with training on human trafficking and slavery.
-Additionally, Whyte and Mackay employees have received training through seminars and online training modules.
+A key part of Whyte and Mackay’s modern slavery and human trafficking risk mitigation strategy is to promote a high level of understanding and awareness of the risks through training and employee communication.

 Whyte and Mackay does not have designated key performance indicators against slavery and human trafficking.
 However we will continue to monitor the effectiveness of our compliance regime and take necessary steps to strengthen it as appropriate.